devHudi/gatsby-starter-hoodie/contents/posts/quick-start/index.md

 tags:
   - hoodie
   - quick-start
-series: "Getting started your blog with Hoodie"
+series: "Getting started your blog with gatsby-starter-hoodie"
 ---

-Getting started your blog with Hoodie by following steps below.
+Getting started your blog with gatsby-starter-hoodie by following steps below.
 It's very easy 😉.

 ## 1. Create a Gatsby site

 > Make sure you have **node.js** and **gatsby-cli** installed on your computer.

 ```
-$ npx gatsby new my-hoodie-blog https://github.com/devHudi/Hoodie
+$ npx gatsby new my-hoodie-blog https://github.com/devHudi/gatsby-starter-hoodie
 ```

 ## 2. Start dev server